sebas77/Svelto.MiniExamples/README.md

 http://www.sebaslab.com/svelto-mini-examples-doofuses-must-eat/

-Goal of this example:
+Goals of this example are to:
-* show the simplest use of Svelto ECS (mixed versions)
 * intoduce to the concept of entity descriptors, entity structs and groups.
-* Show the integration with UnityECS, show the use of Svelto.Tasks 2.0 (alpha state)
+* Show the integration with UnityECS, shows the use of Svelto.Tasks 2.0 (alpha state)
-* show integration with Unity Jobs and Burst (using Svelto.ECS 3.0 (currently alpha state)
+* show the integration with Unity Jobs and Burst (using Svelto.ECS 3.0)
 * test Full jobified/burstified code with Svelto ECS 3.0
 * test integration with IL2CPP